phpearth/docs/security/configuration.md

----
-title: "Configuration in PHP Applications"
+# Configuration in PHP Applications
-updated: "October 21, 2016"
-permalink: "/article/configuration-in-php-applications/"
-redirect_from: "/faq/configuration-in-php-applications/"
----

 ## What is Configuration?